-Want to make a Jenga guest book for your wedding?
+Want to make a tumble tower guest book for your wedding?
 It’s so easy!
-A Jenga guest book is fun for guests and even more enjoyable for you to read after your reception.
+This type of guest book is fun for guests and even more enjoyable for you to read after your reception.
 We like this creative and unique alternative to a traditional guest book, especially since it hasn’t been overdone, at least not yet.

 Since this is an easy alternative and a definite crowd-pleaser, we know this idea will definitely catch on.
 Here’s how to make your own!

-This is a recent Jenga guest book featured in this Real Wedding!
-Photo by BeauMonde Originals.
+Here is a recent guest book featured in this Real Wedding!

-First things first, let’s talk about what a Jenga guest book really is in case you’ve never played it.
+First things first, let’s talk about what a tumble tower guest book really is in case you’ve never played it.

-What is a Jenga guest book?
-Great question: a Jenga guest book is an alternative to a classic guest book.
-The game of Jenga is essentially made up of only wood pieces, placed three across and stacked to form a tower.
-Each person playing takes a turn trying to remove one individual Jenga piece from the tower without knocking it over.
-Eventually, someone knocks it over by pulling the wrong wood piece and the stack falls over — JENGA!
-I think that’s what people yell.
-That’s what I yell when it happens, and I am usually the culprit. ;)
+What is a wood tumble tower guest book?
+Great question: it’s a block style alternative to a classic guest book.
+The game of tumbling towers is essentially made up of only wood pieces, placed three across and stacked to form a tower.
+Each person playing takes a turn trying to remove one individual wood piece from the tower without knocking it over.
+Eventually, someone knocks it over by pulling the wrong wood piece and the stack falls over — game over!

 The game looks like this, and it is honestly pretty nerve-wracking to play, but fun nonetheless.